ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

 Finally, we can add our precompile in `GetActivePrecompiles()`, which given a `blockTimestamp` returns a `PrecompileUpgrade` struct.
 This function is used in the Ethereum API and can give a user information about what precompiles are enabled at a certain block timestamp.
 For more information about our Ethereum API, check out this [link](https://docs.avax.network/apis/avalanchego/apis/subnet-evm).
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
 func (c *ChainConfig) GetActivePrecompiles(blockTimestamp *big.Int) PrecompileUpgrade {